madhu5912/ForenSight/README.md

 ```

 > If `ls` shows the file but ingestion reports "Image file not found", you typed a
 > different name than the file actually has — copy it exactly from `ls`.
-The earlier
-> `ewfmount` errors were just that: the placeholder names `evidence.dd` / `image.E01`
-> didn't exist.
-With `tsk_recover` reading E01 directly, you no longer need `ewfmount`
-> at all.

 ### 5.5 NapierOne (optional)
 A modern mixed-type set (500k+ files, 44 types) on AWS Open Data
-(https://registry.opendata.aws/tag/digital-forensics/), useful as a future-work mention.
+(https://registry.opendata.aws/tag/digital-forensics/), useful as a future-work.

-> **Honesty note for your report:** on controlled synthetic files you will see very high
+> **Honesty note:** on controlled synthetic files we will see very high
 > scores.
-On raw Govdocs1 / CFReDS expect a few files `libmagic` cannot type and the odd
+On raw Govdocs1 / CFReDS expect a few files `libmagic` cannot type
-> edge case — *report those real numbers and discuss them.* A short "limitations and
-> false positives" paragraph reads as more rigorous than a naive "100% accuracy" claim.

 ---